utdesign-makerspace/Makerspace-Home/src/blog/new-website.md

 ---
 title: Welcome to Our New Website
-description: An introduction to our new website
+description: Detailing changes to our website
-date: 2022-05-22
+date: 2022-05-26 14:50
 thumbnail: ../images/blog/hero.png
 ---

 <!---
 Make sure you follow these rules while writing:
-1) Make sure your date follows the YEAR-MONTH-DAY format, preferably with leading zeroes.
+1) Make sure your date follows the YEAR-MONTH-DAY HR:MN format in military time, preferably with leading zeroes.
 2) Use image credits or subtitles when possible.
 For example: ![Image credit: UTDesign Makerspace](../images/blog/new-website-1.png)

 Some notes: